 - Equipment Changes

 Therefore, we consider Sabre Movement Manager as a source system that perfectly meets the requirement to set up an operations dashboard with relevant and essential KPIs as well as information.
 Additionally, relevant lists, including delay reasons, estimates, and actual times, can be provided quickly.

 Real-time data provision

 Linked to the above mentioned XML4OPS, one of the strengths Sabre Movement Manager offers is in providing real-time updates.
 That means whenever Sabre Movement Manager receives updates or changes are performed, corresponding updates are pushed out by Movement Manager.
 In the context of the above shown IT setup, every update reflects a message, pushed to a message queue, and accordingly processed by the operations dashboard.

-In comparison to other approaches we set up for clients using different systems, Movement Manager’s real-time update message streams provides the highest flexibility and perfectly meets the requirements of a real-time dashboard.
+In comparison to other approaches we set up for clients using different systems, Movement Manager’s real-time update message streams provide the highest flexibility and perfectly meets the requirements of a real-time dashboard.